 After agreeing to voluntarily participate in the Diversion program, the juvenile and his/her parents/guardians meet with Diversion staff to begin the intake process.
 The intake process provides Diversion staff with information relevant to development of an appropriate contract.
 This individualized contract may refer the juvenile to counseling, educational/youth programs, and community service.
-Further, where applicable, the juvenile may be required to write a letter of apology, make restitution, and write an essay about what was learned from the experience.
+Further, the juvenile is required to write a letter of apology, make restitution (where applicable), and write an essay about what was learned from the experience.

 Diversion staff is responsible for establishing and monitoring all community service placements.
 Community service placements include a wide variety of county and town agencies, as well as area non-profit organizations.
 In cases requiring restitution, Diversion staff assists juveniles by setting up realistic payment plans in order to successfully fulfill their obligations to compensate victims in a timely manner.

 Once a Juvenile is Admitted to the Diversion Program, How Will the Police and Prosecutor Know if the Juvenile is Complying with the Requirements, and What Happens if a Juvenile Fails to Comply with the Program?

 Diversion staff supervise the juvenile’s case.
 This includes monitoring counseling, community service, and restitution.
 Police are informed of the terms and conditions contained in his/her service plan (contract), as well as the juvenile’s progress.
 If the juvenile chooses to voluntarily withdraw from the program, the arresting officer or police prosecutor will be notified that the case will go forward in court.